Salvador Luria: Later work

 and received the National Medal of Science in 1991.

 Political activism

 Throughout his career, Luria was an outspoken political advocate.
 He joined with Linus Pauling in 1957 to protest against nuclear weapon testing.
 Luria was an opponent of the Vietnam War and a supporter of organized labor.
 In the 1970s, he was involved in debates over genetic engineering, advocating a compromise position of moderate oversight and regulation rather than the extremes of a complete ban or full scientific freedom.
 Due to his political involvement, he was blacklisted from receiving funding from the National Institutes of Health for a short time in 1969.

-He was a friend of the noted linguist and political activist Noam Chomsky, and communicated with the Jewish American writer Elie Wiesel through a letter, in which he criticized Israel's involvement in the Guatemalan genocide and satirically Wiesel's silence on any issue concerning Israel's alleged terrorist activities worldwide.
-Chomsky would later describe it as such: "In the mid-1980s, Salvador Luria, a friend of mine who is a Nobel laureate in biology and politically active, knew about this [i.e., the genocide].
-It wasn't a big secret.
-He asked me to collect articles from the Hebrew press which described Israel's participation in genocidal attacks in Guatemala – not just participation, it's a leadership role – because he wanted to send it to Elie Wiesel with a polite letter saying: as a fellow Nobel laureate, I would like to bring this to your attention.
-Could you use your influence – he didn't ask him to say anything, that's too much, but privately could you communicate to the people you know well at a high level in Israel and say it's not nice to take part in genocide.
-He never got a response."
+Noam Chomsky describes him as a friend, and claims that Luria attempted to influence Jewish American writer Elie Wiesel's public stance on Israel.

 Death

-Luria died in Lexington, Massachusetts of a heart attack on 6 February, 1991 at the age of 78.
+Luria died in Lexington, Massachusetts of a heart attack on 6 February 1991 at the age of 78.